Golden 1 Credit Union Review: Large California Credit Union Offers Wide Selection of Fee-Free Accounts and Good APYs

 - Yes, you can make remote deposits via the Golden 1 mobile app.

-- What ATMs can I use with Golden 1?
+- Which free ATMs can I use with Golden 1?

-- You can use more than 240 Golden 1 ATMs or more than 30,000 CO-OP ATMs nationwide, free of charge.
+- You can use more than 240 Golden 1 ATMs as well as more than 30,000 CO-OP ATMs nationwide, free of charge.

 John Csiszar contributed to the reporting for this article.